jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 So if the network design and the initial parameters have some symmetry that output similar values,  the gradient may diminish quickly or explode.
 However, we cannot say with certainty on when and how it may happen because we lack a full understanding between the maths of gradient descent and a complex model.
 Nevertheless, the empirical data for deep network indicates it is a problem.

 Microsoft Resnet (2015) has 152 layers.
-Many natural language process (NLP) problems are vulnerable to diminishing and exploding gradients.
+A lot of natural language process (NLP) problems are vulnerable to diminishing and exploding gradients.
 How can they address the issue?
 This is the network design for Resnet.
 Instead of one long chain of nodes, a mechanism is built to bypass a layer to make learning faster.
-(Source Kaiming He, Xiangyu Zhang … etc)
+(Source Kaiming He, Xiangyu Zhang ... etc)
 <div class="imgcap">
 <img src="/assets/dl/resnet.png" style="border:none;width:40%">
 </div>